IsaacScript/isaacscript/docs/getting-started.md

 Close the administrative shell and start either:

-- a normal (non-administrative) Windows Command Prompt
+- a normal (non-administrative) Windows Command Prompt, or
 - a Git Bash shell (via `Start` --> `Git Bash`)

 Either one is fine, depending on what you like better.